Děkujeme všem učitelům jazyků za účast na 16. konferenci pořádané společně AKCENT College a AKCENT International House Prague.

 summer schools last three summers.
 She finished her DELTA in 2012 and

-she currently works a DoS and an IHCYLT tutor.
+she currently works as an IHCYLT tutor.

 Through Internal Dialogue to Better Classroom Dialogue